farzad528/rag-time/Journey 1 - RAG and Indexing Fundamentals/README.md

-# Journey 1: RAG and Indexing Fundamentals
+# Journey 1: RAG and knowledge retrieval fundamentals

 ![Journey 1 Context](./../images/j1.png)

 ## Overview

-Welcome to **Journey 1: RAG & Indexing Fundamentals**.
+Welcome to **Journey 1: RAG and knowledge retrieval fundamentals**.
 This space is designed to help you understand how retrieval and indexing work together to enhance AI-generated responses.

 In this journey, we explore how indexing makes retrieval possible, why it’s essential for scalable, real-time AI interactions, and how Azure AI Search enables intelligent data access.
 You'll learn how search indexing, vector embeddings help AI retrieve information before generating responses.